 Representative Experience click to view

-- Successfully defending a nine-year long class action suit brought against the second largest school district in Illinois, which challenged the district’s 2004 student assignment plan and use of mobile classrooms as discriminatory to minority students and challenged the district’s English Language Learner and other District programs.
-The district prevailed on all but one minor issue.
+- Successfully defended a nine-year long class action suit brought against the second largest school district in Illinois, which challenged the district’s 2004 student assignment plan and use of mobile classrooms as discriminatory to minority students and challenged the district’s English Language Learner and other District programs.
+After a lengthy trial, the district prevailed on all but one minor issue.

 - Co-authored an amici brief in 2013 on behalf of the NSBA, American Association of School Administrators, Horace Mann League, and National Association of Elementary School Principals in the U.S. Supreme Court in Schuette v.
 Coalition to Defend Affirmative Action, et al., 133 S.Ct.
 1633 (2013), seeking to uphold the Sixth Circuit’s decision that a 2006 amendment to the Michigan State Constitution banning race-based preferences in college admission process, public employment, and public accommodations was unconstitutional and violated the Equal Protection Clause.

 - Represented three Indiana school districts—Hamilton Southeastern Schools, Franklin Township Community Schools and Middlebury Community Schools—in their case against State of Indiana officials alleging the State’s school funding formula was unconstitutional and that their districts were not receiving fair or sufficient funding.
 The case was successfully resolved in the districts’ favor when the Indiana legislature changed the funding formula.